qtecsolution/qpos/README.md

 Would you like to add any custom features? 🚀

 ## 🎥 Demo
-You can browse the live demo of the QPOS at the following link:
+You can browse the live demo of the POS system in Laravel & React at the following link:

 [![Live Demo](https://img.shields.io/badge/Live%20Demo-%230077B5?style=for-the-badge&logo=google-chrome&logoColor=white)](https://qpos.qtecsolution.net/login/)